Flour & Spice

 Instructions

-• Heat ΒΌ cup of oil in a large saucepan or wok, add cumin seeds, cloves, peppers, and kalonji.
+• Heat ¼ cup of oil in a large saucepan or wok on medium high heat and add cumin seeds, cloves, peppers, and kalonji.
 The seeds will sputter and smell amazing

-• Now add the ginger and garlic, stir for a minute or two then add the rest of your dry spices i.e. coriander powder, red chili powder, turmeric powder, and salt.
+• Now add the ginger and garlic, stir for a minute then add the rest of your dry spices i.e. coriander powder, red chili powder, turmeric powder, and salt.

-• Saute for two minutes then throw in the chopped tomatoes, cook till 'bhunn' i.e masalas form a cohesive paste and oil rises above them.
+• Saute for 30 seconds then throw in the chopped tomatoes, cook till 'bhunn' i.e masalas form a cohesive paste and oil rises above them.

-• Now add your chickpeas, potatoes, and baking soda.
+• Now add your chickpeas, potatoes.
 Stir well, then add one cup of hot water and cover your pan.
-Bring the mixture to a boil then let it simmer for 20 minutes or until the potatoes are done.
+Bring the mixture to a boil then let it simmer for 15 minutes or until the potatoes are done.

 • Mash the potatoes and chickpeas slightly with the back of a large spoon to create a thicker gravy.
-Taste for salt - you may need to add more.
+Adjust consistency for your liking.
+Taste for SALT - you may need to add more.

-• Then top with cilantro, chillies, and serve with lemon wedges, achar and hot puris.
+• Then top with cilantro, chillies, garam masala if you wish, and serve with plain yoghurt, achar and hot roti or paratha.
 Yum.

 A Pakistani recipe for a spiced potato and chickpea curry.
 A bowl of the curry with sliced onions, cilantro and green chilies.